310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% bubble Akiomi %}
 “Well done, everyone.”

-“Now that the Arashiyama Boat Quiz Rally is over, we will be sending the guest idol Otogari-kun home, and then head towards the inn you will be staying at.
+“Now that the Arashiyama Boat Quiz Rally is over, we will send the guest idol Otogari-kun home, and then head towards the inn you will be staying at.
 However, before that—”

 “We will host the surprise event: ‘Confession Under the Autumn Leaves’.”
 {% endbubble %}